| | | |

 Grab this fun, bright poster that clearly outlines the three ways to pronounce suffix -ed, along with the rules and examples.

-Learn more about morphology, including prefixes, suffixes, and bases, and how to use word matrices.
-A word matrix is a super effective way for kids to analyze word parts and build new words!
+🙋🏽♀️What to know more about morphology?
+Visit our posts to learn all about word sums and how to use word matrices and grab some free morphology printables.
+These are super effective ways for kids to analyze word parts and build new words!

 Download & Print